SmartDataAnalytics/lodservatory/README.md

 ## How does it work
 This repo demonstrates our mighty [sparql-integrate](https://github.com/SmartDataAnalytics/SparqlIntegrate) toolkit.
 It is simply a Java command line tool that combines RDF dataset and RDF stream processing using the commands `sparqlintegrate` and `ngs`.
 The latter stands for "named graph stream".
+You can either build sparql-integrate yourself, or download the jar bundle from the [releases section](https://github.com/SmartDataAnalytics/SparqlIntegrate/releases).

 The whole workflow is just this:
 ```bash